Funkabwehr: Equipment

-Operations of the Close-Range DF teams for HF
+Operations of close-range DF teams for HF

 If the approximate location of the agent transmitter was not established by the long-range DF unit, which was inaccurate, the approximate position had to be found by search expeditions by using close-range DF teams, which were considered more accurate.
 For this purpose, the close-range DF teams were set up at distinct points throughout the area in question.
 One intercept operator in each team watched the frequency of the agent control station with the intercept receiver C. If the technician could deduce from the type of traffic emanating from the control station, that the agent was transmitting, then he went on a search action.
-To ensure the control station as well as the agent being DF'd by the close-range section in the field, a second radio officer was given the Peilkommando frequency to watch.
+To ensure the control station as well as the agent being DFd by the close-range section in the field, a second radio officer was given the Peilkommando frequency to watch.
 The Peilkommando was a transmitter that operated on a high output level and transmitted from the outstation, passing a running commentary on call signs, frequencies and messages sent by the agent transmitter being searched for.

 All close-range DF teams were to seek out the area in question concentrically according to an established plan.
 They could not deviate from an appointed course unless they could hear or DF the transmitter they were after.

 If a close-range DF section heard the agent transmission, it first had to determine if all it was hearing was the ground wave, i.e. the radiations in the near proximity, or the skywave.
 If the section heard the agent transmission, without fading out, then it was an indication they were close to the agent.
 As the close-range HF DF section not only had direction but also senses, then the DF team, working on the direction of the agent, could take further bearings.

 The DF operator was required to fill out all data on a special form, while the team leader would mark a map of the area, that he heard the skywave, also to note the bearing taken in the proximity and project them on the map.
 An HF transmitter was used for inter-team communication. when a team discovered the vicinity of the agent station, it called other teams to inform them.
 The purpose of this was to ensure the agent did not take flight or change position with the simultaneous appearance of a number of vehicles, even though they were disguised.

-Operation of the very Close-Range DF teams for HF
+Operation of very close-range DF teams for HF

 If the DF operators were not familiar with the terrain they were in, and if the terrain could not be observed from an overlooking height, then the operators had to orient themselves exactly before starting a DF operation.

 In a situation with a few houses, the agent's location could often be spotted by driving past with a close-range DF van.
 In heavily populated locations, the use of belt and suitcase DF teams was indefensible.